NAUMathStat/seminars/colloquiumSpring2021.md

 title: Spring 2021 Department Colloquium
 ---

 Due to the pandemic, the NAU Department of Mathematics and Statistics Colloquium will be held via Zoom.
-The talks will typically take place on Tuesdays at 4:00-5:00pm.
+The talks will typically take place on Thursdays at 4:00-5:00pm.
 Please contact <a href="mailto:nandor.sieben@nau.edu">Nandor Sieben</a> to obtain the Zoom information or to be added to the mailing list that includes the Zoom information.

 ### Thursday 2/25 at 4:00-4:50